-- 2. Benefits of the Temporary Faculty Member - a.
+a.
 Letter of Appointment.
-A temporary part-time faculty member employed on a "letter of appointment" is entitled to the following benefits: - i.
+A temporary part-time faculty member employed on a "letter of appointment" is entitled to the following benefits:

+- i.
 Grant-in-aid as outlined in the Board of Regents' Handbook (Title 4, Chapter 18, Section 6), and (B/R 6/02) - ii.
 NSHE voluntary tax-sheltered annuity plan. - b.
 Letter of Appointment with Benefits.
+A temporary part-time faculty member employed on a "letter of appointment with benefits" is entitled to the following benefits:8

+8 Except as provided herein a temporary part-time faculty member on a "letter of appointment with benefits" is not entitled to participate in the state or NSHE retirement programs.
+A temporary part-time faculty member on a "letter of appointment with benefits," who is employed for six consecutive months and who has previously been a Public Employees' Retirement System member, is entitled to Public Rev. 254 (09/12)

-A temporary part-time faculty member employed on a "letter of appointment with benefits" is entitled to the following benefits:8 - Grant-in-aid as outlined in the Board of Regents' Handbook (Title 4, Chapter 18, Section 6); (B/R 6/02) - ii.
+- i.
+Grant-in-aid as outlined in the Board of Regents' Handbook (Title 4, Chapter 18, Section 6); (B/R 6/02) - ii.
 NSHE voluntary tax-sheltered annuity plan; and - iii.
 State of Nevada health insurance program under Nevada Revised Statutes 287.045.
 Eligibility for state health insurance is subject to a waiting period. - c.
 Temporary Full-time Faculty.
 A temporary full-time faculty member under contract is entitled to the following benefits: - i.
 All benefits provided to full-time faculty, except consideration for tenure and notice of non-reappointment. - 3.
 Temporary Faculty Member Employed by More Than One Institution - a.
 A temporary part-time faculty member who is employed concurrently at more than one institution and whose combined assignment is less than half time shall receive letters of appointment from each institution. - b.
 If the combined assignment is half time or more, the temporary part-time faculty member shall receive letters of appointment with benefits from each institution. - c.
 The institutions employing such temporary part-time faculty members shall share benefit costs in an amount proportionate to the amount of time assigned at the institution as reflected in the percent of salary paid by each institution. - d.
 When the combined assignment is full-time, it shall be the responsibility of the institutions to enter into a temporary contract with the faculty member.